 Hiking the Bruce Trail

 The Bruce Trail is made possible with the help of local landowners who grant the Bruce Trail Clubs and its hikers access to their properties.
-Please see the Bruce Trail Hikers’ Trail Users Code to review trail etiquette.
+See Bruce Trail Hikers’ Trail Users Code to review trail etiquette.
 Be familiar with the standardized Bruce Trail Blazes used for route navigation before heading onto the trail.
 With some exceptions, use of the majority of the Bruce Trail in the Beaver Valley Section is suitable for foot traffic only.
 No wheelchair accessible trails fall within the Beaver Valley Club boundary.